 Stress at work & Protection from Harassment Act 1997 claim.
 Claim against the Defendant was dismissed following a 2 day trial in July 2016.
 Instructed by Weightmans on behalf of the successful Defendant employer.

-- Murray v Irish Football Association & Ors (2018-2020)Multi-million pound injury claim by footballer arising out a tackle in national football match.
-Liability disputes include duty and standard of care issues.
+- Murray v Irish Football Association & Ors (2018-2020)Multi-million pound injury claim by footballer arising out of a tackle in national football match.
+Disputes arising out vicarious liability of Defendants, duty and standard of care issues.
 Quantum and causation also fully contested.
 Instructed on behalf of the Irish Football Association.
 Recently compromised on confidential terms.
 Instructed by Gordons Solicitors.